Alfa Romeo Tipo 103: Background

 After World War II Alfa Romeo moved to reinvent itself as a major auto manufacturer instead of a builder of small numbers of expensive high-performance sports and luxury cars.
 In 1950 they introduced the Alfa Romeo 1900, a mid-sized berlina that was the first Alfa built on a production line.
 In 1954 the even smaller Giulietta was released to broaden the appeal of the brand.

 At the April 1954 Turin Auto Show where the Giulietta debuted, Rudolf Hruska told Alfa mechanical engineer Giuseppe Busso that Finmeccanica, the mechanical industry sub-holding of the Italian government's public holding company IRI and Alfa's `owners', planned to develop a microcar.
 Hruska was a consulting engineer for Finmeccanica until 1954, when he was appointed Alfa's technical manager.

 Prior to that conversation Busso had done preliminary design work for three front-wheel drive concepts.
-His first was done in 1946 while still at Ferrari, and a second in 1948 after he moved to Alfa Romeo.
+His first was done in 1946 while still at Ferrari, and a second was done in 1948 after he moved to Alfa Romeo.
 The third, started in April 1952, was code-named Project 13-61 and was a design for a car powered by a two-cylinder engine mounted transversely driving the front wheels.
-Project 13-61 did not make it to the prototype stage before development of the Giulietta took precedence.
-Busso believed that if development of the 13-61 had been allowed to continue, Alfa could have released a front-wheel drive microcar with a transverse engine in 1956, three years ahead of the Mini.
+Project 13-61 did not make it to the prototype stage before the development of the Giulietta took precedence.
+Busso believed that if the development of the 13-61 had been allowed to continue, Alfa could have released a front-wheel drive microcar with a transverse engine in 1956, three years ahead of the Mini.

 Busso reviewed these earlier studies following the conversation in Turin, and in December Alfa's senior management met with him and his team to assess them as well.
 Preliminary work was allowed to proceed, but it was not until 1957 that the features of the new car began to be settled.
 Air-cooling was considered and rejected, as was a boxer engine configuration, while use of front-wheel drive was approved.
 Displacement was to be 900 cc.
 The first drawings are dated January 1958.

 In February 1958, Hruska set December of that year as the deadline for delivery of a complete set of drawings, with production to start in 1961.

 In October 1958 Hruska left Alfa and new managing director Mangano christened the microcar development "Project V" and set a slightly lower displacement target of 850 cc.